F0lak/dm_open_ref/ref/operator/overload.md

 value of that proc would be the result.

 The proc name for an
-overloaded operator is \"operator\" followed immediately by the operator itself, such as `operator*` to override the multiplication operator.
+overloaded operator is "operator" followed immediately by the operator itself, such as `operator*` to override the multiplication operator.
 `A * B` will call `A.operator*(B)` if the proc is available.
 ### Example: